wireapp/wire-server/docs/src/understand/searchability.md

 Individual teams can overwrite the default setting with API calls:

-To make API calls to set an explicit configuration for ` TeamSearchVisibilityInbound` per team, you first need to know the Team ID, which can be found in the team settings app.
+To make API calls to set an explicit configuration for `SearchVisibilityInbound` per team, you first need to know the Team ID, which can be found in the team settings app.

 It is an [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) which has format like this  `dcbedf9a-af2a-4f43-9fd5-525953a919e1`.